Keyboard shortcuts

 Challenge 2: Augmenting Requests Without Blocking

 Now we know the request is in the targeted region.
-We must fetch and attach weather data to request in 3ms.
+Now we need to attach weather data in under 3ms.
+But the weather API takes seconds

 The Hot Path Flow